 Of course, you can always ask your dietitian or physician about supplementation if you are interested.
 Especially if you are struggling with an eating disorder, you may be at risk for nutrient deficiencies, including vitamin D.

 How Nourishrx Can Help

 In order to ensure that you are getting all of the nutrients that you need, our dietitians are here to help.
-If you are a resident of Massachusetts, New Hampshire, Vermont, Virginia, California, Nevada or Colorado, you are eligible for our 1:1 nutrition counseling.
+If you are a resident of Massachusetts, New Hampshire, Vermont, Virginia, California, Nevada or Colorado, you are eligible for our 1:1 nutrition counseling or micronutrient testing.

 Interested in learning how to incorporate more vitamin D into your diet from a gentle nutrition lens?
 Our Flexible Meal Planning Course may be just what you're looking for!

 NourishRX is also excited to offer personalized nutrient testing for vitamin D and beyond.
 This service is available to all.
 Reach out to us to learn more!